aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.xmp.types.complex.font/_index.md

 ---

-The namespace contains classes that represent the structure containing the characteristics of a font used in a document.
+The module contains classes that represent the structure containing the characteristics of a font used in a document.

 ## **Classes**
 |**Class**|**Description**|